- 1. Play Audio Files+

 Step 1 Import the source FLAC audio file to Wondershare UniConverter.

-Launch Wondershare UniConverter on your Mac or Windows PC (a Windows 10 computer is used here for demonstration and illustration purposes), from the available list in the left pane, click the Audio Converter category, click Add Files from the center of the main window in the right, and select and import the FLAC file from your local hard disk to the application.
+Launch Wondershare UniConverter on your Mac or Windows PC (a Windows 10 computer is used here for demonstration and illustration purposes), from the available list in the left pane, click the Converter category, click Add Files from the center of the main window in the right, and select and import the FLAC file from your local hard disk to the application.

 Step 2 Pick MP3 as an output format.